The flourishing Tradescantia is known to bring good fortune and heal infections, and they are pretty effortless to propagate if you know the tricks.

 Tradescantia will bear seeds if you allow them to flower, but indoor-grown flowers are less likely to deliver seeds due to a lack of pollination.

-So, your best bet is to buy a fresh batch of Tradescantia seeds from the local nursery or Amazon store.
+So, your best bet is to buy a fresh batch of Tradescantia seeds from the local nursery or online store.

 - Stratify the seeds by mixing them with a slightly moistened, sterile, soil-less growing mix and putting them in a sealed plastic bag in a refrigerator.